Large language model: Stereotyping

-AI models can reinforce a wide range of stereotypes due to generalization, including those based on gender, ethnicity, age, nationality, religion, or occupation.
-When replacing human representatives, this can lead to outputs that homogenize, or generalize groups of people.
+AI models can reinforce a wide range of stereotypes, including those based on gender, ethnicity, age, nationality, religion, or occupation.
+This can lead to outputs that homogenize or generalize groups of people.

-In 2023, LLMs assigned roles and characteristics based on traditional gender norms.
-For example, models might associate nurses or secretaries predominantly with women and engineers or CEOs with men due to the frequency of these associations in documented reality.
-In 2025, further research showed labs train to balance bias, but that testing for this places the model in a testmode, changing the natural distribution of model bias to prompts that do not include gender-specific keywords.
+LLMs often assign roles and characteristics based on traditional gender norms.
+This bias arises from the data on which these models are trained.
+For example, models might associate nurses or secretaries predominantly with women and engineers or CEOs with men.

 Selection bias

 Selection bias refers the inherent tendency of large language models to favor certain option identifiers irrespective of the actual content of the options.
 This bias primarily stems from token bias—that is, the model assigns a higher a priori probability to specific answer tokens (such as "A") when generating responses.
 As a result, when the ordering of options is altered (for example, by systematically moving the correct answer to different positions), the model's performance can fluctuate significantly.
 This phenomenon undermines the reliability of large language models in multiple-choice settings.